rumca-js/Internet-Places-Database/README.md

  - personal - if it seems to be a personal website
  - self-host - software that can be self-hosted
  - company - if entry exists just to provide information about company
- - university, museum, etc - if entry provides details about a univeristy, museum, etc.
+ - university, museum, etc - if entry provides details about a university, museum, etc.
  - disinformation / misinformation - self explanatory
  - news - if it is "news" content farm.
 Might be also "game news", "tech news", etc.
  - amiga - anything amiga related